mohamed-tayeh/Minimal-Pomo-Timer/README.md

  Pomodoro Twitch Overlay.
 I designed this for my co-working stream so that it is automatic and I don't need to set the timer every time.

 # Installation
-1. Download the zip [here]() to your desired location.
+1. Download the zip [here]() to your desired location
-2. Add a local browser source:
+2. Add a local browser source (regular browser source but it's on your machine)
 3. Choose `timer.html`

 # Configuration